The Advanced Registered Nurse Practitioner

 Promote health maintenance.

-- A registered nurse in Iowa may practice at the level of his/her advanced preparation without registration as an advanced registered nurse practitioner.
-Without registration, they may not use the title ARNP, and they do not have prescriptive authority.
+A registered nurse in Iowa may practice at the level of his/her advanced preparation without licensure as an advanced registered nurse practitioner.
+Without licensure, they may not use the title ARNP, and they do not have prescriptive authority.
 The nurse, employer and the physician make the determination regarding policies and procedures to make prescriptive substances and devices available to clients.

-- To renew registration as an ARNP in Iowa:
+To renew licensure as an ARNP in Iowa:

 1. Renewal shall be for the same period of licensure to practice as a registered nurse.